AhmedKhaled146/DataBase-System-using-bash-script/README.md

 -Ask about primary key in create table and check for it in the insert into table

 The Bonus:
-- Make the App to accept SQL Code or  Use GUI instead of the above menu based
+- Make the App to accept SQL Code or  Use GUI instead of the above menu based.